IngridAtMicrosoft/DocsContent/singlesource/v1/media-streams.md

 A media account may contain up to one million media stream resources.

 > [!NOTE]
-> Media streams combine the Media Services asset, streaming locator, streaming endpoint and live event resources.
+> Media streams combine the Media Services asset, streaming locator, streaming endpoint, and live event resources.
 Unlike Media Services accounts, there is no need to manage storage resources and CDNs used to store and stream media.

 When a viewer watches a media stream, Media Services automatically adapts the media data to match the viewer's playback device capabilities